Ely Place: Origins

+The house passed to Elizabeth Hatton, who disputed her property with her second husband Edward Coke.
+In 1622, the Spanish ambassador Gondomar told King James that she refused him and Coke access to the house.

 The estate was sold to the Crown in 1772.
 The cul-de-sac was constructed in 1772 by Robert Taylor.
 Edmund Keene as Bishop of Ely commissioned a new Ely House, also built by Taylor, on Dover Street, Mayfair.

 St Etheldreda's Church

 St Etheldreda's Church in Ely Place is the former private chapel of the Bishops of Ely.
 It is one of two surviving buildings in London from the reign of Edward I (1272–1307) although it was badly damaged during World War II.
 The 13th-century crypt survived remarkably unscathed and is occasionally used for private functions.
 St Etheldreda, a seventh-century queen and founding abbess of the monastery at Ely, was the saint in whose name Ely Cathedral was dedicated.

 The gardens of St Etheldreda were said to produce the finest strawberries in London and a Strawberry Fayre is held here every June.
 In Shakespeare’s Richard III, Gloucester tells the Bishop of Ely: "My Lord of Ely, when I was last in Holborn, I saw good strawberries in your garden there.
 I do beseech you, send for some of them".